-I am a full time student and I also work part-time.
+I am a full time student and I also work 2 part-time jobs.
 My favorite way to decompress?
 I read fan fiction.
 Quite a lot of it, actually, and I encourage authors to be proud of excellent work, whether it includes original characters or not.
 Just when I think that I have read ALL the good ones, I stumble across a new story that rocks my world.

 I read a ton of Harry Potter, generally, and anything Hermione-centric, specifically.
 I am active over at Grangerenchanted.com.

 I also love Captain Hook from Peter Pan, Evil!Jareth from Labyrinth, Eric from the Sookie Stackhouse series(not the neutered, anemic TV version),Loki from the Avengers films, and those delicious Dixon brothers from Walking Dead...sensing a trend here?

 I don't refuse to read anything, but I am extremely hesitant(and find that I tend to avoid) threesome fics, and dom-sub.
 Meh.
 Not my thing, and (no offense intended) seem to be very rarely done with any integrity.

 I love great writing.
 I appreciate subtlety and maturity and restraint...even though IRL I find that none of those really describe me.